shafiuzzaman-md/stase_symex/README.md

 ```

 ## **2. For Each Vulnerability**
-### **2.1 Generate Driver and Insert Assertion**
+### **2.1 Generate Driver and Instrument Code**
+- Use setup_driver.py to generate a standalone KLEE driver.
+- Use instrument.py to inject assertions, comment irrelevant code, and stub functions in the target source.
 #### 2.1  Quick reference
-Run once for each vulnerability detected by static analysis to generate a KLEE driver and insert assertion.
+Run once for each vulnerability detected by static analysis to generate a KLEE driver and instrument code.
+##### Generate KLEE Driver
 ```
 python3 setup_driver.py \
   --entry-src   <path/to/entrypoint.c>     \